ecofriendly homestead

 Last summer, I embarked on an ambitious journey: to cultivate a diverse collection of 100 winter squashes.
 My reason was simple – to savor their unique flavors throughout the colder months.

-Squash Varieties: The Basics
+Squash Types The Basics

 chart of squash family, genus, and species